deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Kirk nodded, and turned the translator back on.
 "Excellent."

 "Dude."
 Lewis raised his head.
-“That wasn't even Kirk's line.”
+"That wasn't even Kirk's line."

-"...what?"
+"…what?"
 Both of them looked at him.

 "He said '*I have been, and will always be, your friend*'."

-"...You speak Domain?"
+"…You speak Domain?"
 Kirk asked, aghast.

 "No, I *understand* Domain."
 Lewis hauled himself upright.
-“I couldn't *speak* Domain if you cut my throat.
-Where are we?”
+"I couldn't *speak* Domain if you cut my throat.
+Where are we?"

 "*How* do you understand Domain?"
 Kirk demanded.